slackapi/bolt-js/docs/README.md

 ### Deployment to GitHub pages

-There are two GitHub action workflows set up in each repo.
-They flow as follows:
+There is a GitHub action workflow set up in each repo.

-* **Test Deployment**: a PR to merge to main -> build site as test
-* **Deploy to GitHub pages**: a push to main -> build site -> deploy site
+* On PR, it tests a site build.
+* On Merge, it builds the site and deploys it.
 Site should update in a minute or two.

 ---